Guide

 Salaries, wages, and employee benefits

-The gross amount of the salaries you pay can be deductible.
-So are benefits, such as for the premiums you pay for your team’s Employment Insurance (EI) and the Canada Pension Plan (CPP).
+You can claim the gross salaries you pay to employees.
+You can also claim benefits, such as premiums you pay for your team's Employment Insurance (EI) and Canada Pension Plan (CPP).

 Meal and entertainment expenses